-Recognizing the breadth and potential transformative power of our vector platform, we have expanded the scope of our product development beyond dermatology and have begun preclinical efforts in pulmonary diseases.
-The payload capacity of our HSV-1 modified backbone allows us to encode a fully functional protein and therefore our therapies are not limited to patients with specific genetic mutations.
+Recognizing the breadth and potential transformative power of our HSV-1 vector platform, we have expanded the scope of our product development beyond skin and have begun preclinical efforts in pulmonary diseases.
 The large payload capacity, robust tropism to epithelial cells (including human airway epithelia), immune-evasive properties, and manufacturing scalability of our HSV-based vector platform gives us an advantage over other viral vector therapies for pulmonary indications.
-Our preclinical efforts have led to the development of a novel candidate, KB407, for the treatment of Cystic Fibrosis, or CF, which has been shown to successfully transduce human CF patient-derived epithelial cells and deliver functional CFTR in vitro in 2D and 3D organotypic systems, and is amendable to non-invasive inhaled administration in vivo, as indicated by successful delivery to the lungs through the use of a clinically relevant nebulizer in rodent healthy and diseased animal models.
-Based on feedback from regulatory agencies, IND-enabling safety and efficacy studies, including studies in non-human primates, are underway, and IND filing for KB407 is anticipated in 2021.
+Our preclinical efforts to date have led to the development of a novel candidate, KB407, for the treatment of Cystic Fibrosis ("CF"), which has been shown to successfully transduce human CF patient-derived epithelial cells and deliver functional cystic fibrosis transmembrane conductance regulator ("CFTR") in vitro in 2D and 3D organotypic systems, and is amendable to non-invasive inhaled administration in vivo, as indicated by successful delivery to the lungs through the use of a clinically relevant nebulizer in rodent healthy and diseased small animal models.
+Based on feedback from regulatory agencies, Investigational New Drug ("IND") enabling safety and efficacy studies, including studies in non-human primates, are underway, and IND filing for KB407 is anticipated in 1H 2021.
 Additional pulmonary diseases are also being evaluated.

-We believe that gene therapy companies should control their manufacturing destiny and having in-house cGMP facilities will allow a gene therapy company to maintain better quality control, shorter lead times, lower costs and better command over intellectual property.
+We believe that gene therapy companies should control their manufacturing destiny and that having in-house current good manufacturing practices ("cGMP") facilities allow a gene therapy company to maintain better quality control, shorter lead times, lower costs and better command over intellectual property.
 Last year, we completed the construction of our own commercial scale cGMP-compliant manufacturing facility, ANCORIS, to enhance supply chain control, increase supply capacity for clinical trials and ensure commercial demand is met in the event that B-VEC and our other product candidates receive marketing approval.
-The clinical material for the pivotal trial and initial commercial launch material of B-VEC will be produced at ANCORIS.
+The clinical material for the pivotal trial has been produced at ANCORIS and we expect to produce initial commercial launch material of B-VEC will be produced at the same facility.
 Earlier this year, we announced the ground-breaking of our second commercial gene therapy facility in the Pittsburgh, Pennsylvania area.
-The ASTRA facility is being designed as a state-of-the-art cGMP manufacturing facility that, beyond expanding Krystal's current production platform, will allow the in-house incorporation of raw material preparation, excipient manufacturing, testing, packaging, labeling and distribution, fully-integrating all components of the supply chain from starting materials to patient experience.
-The ASTRA facility will initially be used as a commercial back-up facility for B-VEC.
-Eventually, the ASTRA facility will expand to produce investigational and commercial material for our pipeline products.
-We expect the 100,000 square foot facility to be completed and validated with an expected completion date of 1H 2021.
+The ASTRA facility is being designed as a state-of-the-art cGMP manufacturing facility that, beyond providing for expansion of Krystal's current production platform, will allow the in-house incorporation of raw material preparation, excipient manufacturing, testing, packaging, labeling and distribution, fully-integrating all components of the supply chain from starting materials to patient experience.
+We anticipate that the ASTRA facility will initially be used as a commercial back-up facility for B-VEC.
+Eventually, the ASTRA facility will be expanded to produce investigational and commercial material for our pipeline products.
+We have recently expanded our facility design to include additional production, administrative and training space and expect the 150,000 square foot facility to be completed and validated in 2022.
 We intend to use ASTRA and ANCORIS for clinical and commercial production of our product candidates.